Thom's Zfc Quick Advice

 2. Buy extra batteries and a two-battery charger.
 Yes, the Zfc has USB Power Delivery, but no, that isn't always convenient to use during a full day of travel.
 I usually get by with two batteries a day, but keep a third charged spare just in case.
 Now that third-party EN-EL25 batteries are available, the cost of adding a battery or two to your bag just went down.
 I've only verified that the Kastar version works, thus it's the only one I link to right now.
 Why a two-battery charger?
 Because I've found that I often completely deplete one battery and partially deplete another.
 It's just more convenient to put both on the same charger and let the charger do its thing.

 3. Consider the Viltrox lenses.
-I'll be providing reviews of all the autofocus Viltrox lenses, but the short version is that these lenses give you some nice options, and the addition of an aperture ring ought to give you dial fans' hearts a little flutter.
+I'll eventually provide reviews of almost all the autofocus Viltrox lenses, but the short version is that these lenses give you some nice options, and the addition of an aperture ring ought to give you dial fans' hearts a little flutter.
 You have a choice of 13mm, 23mm, 33mm, and 56mm f/1.4 primes, all of which provide you more low light capability while staying appropriately DX sized.
 They are a little on the heavy side, being all metal, but still, they balance well on a camera with a grip, and you just got a grip.

 4. Buy an ML-L7 or equivalent.
 Yes, you can trigger the camera via SnapBridge, but sometime's it's just more convenient to have a pocket remote.
 Now that we have third-party alternatives, it's not an expensive option to have in your bag.